Ignatius of Antioch: Reception in Antiquity

 Resolving the questions of dating and authenticity is made difficult by the comparative lack of reception of the Ignatian letters in proto-orthodox writings.
 The Epistle of Polycarp to the Philippians (Pol.Phil.) seems to imply that the Ignatian letters were collated into a collection before AD 150 already, but the pertinent passages are considered suspect by most authors today.
 Irenaeus, who was said to be familiar with Ignatius' close acquaintance Polycarp, in his Against Heresies V,28:4 (Lugdunum, c.180 AD) cites a passage found in the Epistle of Ignatius to the Romans (Ign.Rom.) almost verbatim, but claims it was "said" by "someone of our[ people]" (quidam de nostris dixit), contrasting with his usual tendency to reference his authorities by name.
 Moreover, Irenaeus also attests elsewhere that he is quite familiar with Pol.Phil., in which a martyr named Ignatius is discussed, and it is striking that he attributes his Ign.Rom. citation to an anonymous "someone" instead of referring it to the martyr he knew from Polycarp's letter.

+In the 3rd century AD, Origen gives an abbreviated quotation from the Epistle of Ignatius to the Ephesians in his 6th homily on Luke (Caesarea c.
+240 AD), and at about the same time in his Commentary on the Song of Songs (prologue, chapter 2) gives a brief quote from Ignatius' Roman epistle as something which Ignatius "said" and Origen "remembered".
+Also, and probably in the 220s AD already, Origen cites the heterodox phrase "I am not an incorporeal daemon" which prominently occurs in the Epistle of Ignatius to the Smyrnaeans (Ign.Sm.), but instead of attributing it to this letter, he gives a "booklet which is called Doctrines of Peter" (probably the pseudepigraphic Kerygma Petri) as his source.
+He quite insistently and at some length expounds that the concept of incorporeality is alien to Christian thought as he understood it ("the appellation 'ασώματου' is [...] indeed also not used in our Scriptures and unknown [to mainstream Christian authors]."), suggesting that he was not trying to dissociate the Ignatian use of the phrase from the heterodox if not heretical Kerygma Petri, but instead did not know Ign.Sm. at all: the letter implicitly attributes this phrase to a heterodox (pseudo)Petrine source, which immediately collapses Origen's entire argument.